30 Weight Loss Tips from Jillian Michaels

 Try the 80/20 Rule

 “Make 80 percent of the food you eat healthy and take 20 percent of your daily calories and make them fun.”
 Otherwise, you’ll feel deprived and more tempted to go off the deep end,” Jillian says.
 The key to success here, however, is to pick indulgent(ish) treats that aren’t totally horrible for you.
 Opt for a cheeseburger, over a triple- patty burger, for example.
-If sweets are your weakness, opt for these 20 Healthy Desserts for Weight Loss instead of scarfing down an entire pint of Ben & Jerries.
+If sweets are your weakness, opt for a healthy dessert instead of scarfing down an entire pint of Ben & Jerry.

 Learn to Navigate a Menu